In a Nutshell:

 • BDL 7054

-They’re all essentially the same chair, but the “FRS” models are different than the “BDL” models in two important ways that we’ll cover later.
-The reason there are four is that the company made the decision to denote their two color choices (black and grey) as different models.
+They’re all essentially the same chair, but the “FRS” models differ from the “BDL” models in two important ways that we’ll cover later.
+There are four because the company decided to denote their two color choices (black and grey) as different models.

-In our view, this unnecessarily complicates things, but we wanted to mention it, so you have a better sense of what you’re looking at.
+This unnecessarily complicates things, but we wanted to mention it so you can better understand what you’re looking at.

 • Chair Weight: 38 pounds